 BLOCK FOUR: 2:45 – 3:45

-1. Open Agent Q&A Panel.
+1. Open Agent Q&A Panel (Room 3).
 Several attending literary agents (and editors) will open themselves up to open Q&A from CWW attendees.
 Bring your questions and get them answered in this popular session.

 BLOCK FIVE: 4:00 – 5:00: